 Plant Tissue Laboratory

-A plant tissue laboratory set up for Mhani Gingi will not only provide a platform for plant propagation to support the network’s vegetable gardens and nutrition projects but will also provide training in scientific procedures for township learners..
-This helps them make a transition to further qualification at tertiary institutions and also to job in the private sector.
+A plant tissue laboratory planned for Mhani Gingi has not materialised due to lack of resources.
+It would not only provide a platform for plant propagation to support the network’s vegetable gardens and nutrition projects, but would also provide training in scientific procedures for township learners.
+This would help them make a transition to further qualification at tertiary institutions and also to a job in the private sector.